MariusArhaug/CacheSimulator/README.md

 - 1024 is the cache size in bytes
 - dm tells that the cache is directly mappend
-- uc signifies a unified code
+- uc signifies a unified cache

 ### The parameters can take the following values: